 Hypnotherapy does not suit all people and/or issues so before therapy begins there is a free 20 minute consultation so we can discuss your issue; if and how I can help and your options.
 There is no obligation to book any sessions or even to decide there and then.Contact Me

-I am a qualified and accredited therapist working full time from the Strawberry House Clinic in Hayes, Kent.
+I am a qualified and accredited therapist working full time delivering online therapy in this time of Covid-19.

 I worked as a senior tutor at a major UK hypnotherapy school based on the South Coast.
-I am a founder and current Member Services Director of the Professional Hypnotherapy Network
+I am a co-founder and Technical Director of the UK Hypnotherapy Council

 I have trained and studied a wide range of complimentary approaches to therapy and hypnotherapy and I follow an evidence based approach based on scientific research and clinical studies.